kaviya-gopal-01/LMT-Overlay-Pipeline/README.md

 NumPy segmentation mask.
-The encoding, colon-separated hex bytes, zlib-compressed (Java `Deflater` default level), decompressing to exactly `width * height` bytes of `{0, 1}` values in row-major order, was determined empirically against real sample data (not assumed from documentation, since none exists publicly for this field) and is documented in full in this module's docstring.
+The encoding, colon-separated hex bytes, zlib-compressed (Java `Deflater` default level), decompressing to exactly `width * height` bytes of `{0, 1}` values in row-major order, was determined empirically against real sample data and is documented in full in this module's docstring.

 ### Inputs